 There have been more and more portable SSDs supporting the new USB 3.2 Gen 2 standard cropping up over the last couple of months.
-First, we had the Samsung T7 Touch, the latest, touch sensor-secured successor to my current best SSD for gaming champion, the Samsung T5.
+First, we had the Samsung T7 Touch, the latest, touch sensor-secured successor to the Samsung T5.
 Then there was Crucial’s X8, which was a smidge faster than the T7 Touch and cheaper to boot.
 Now, WD’s Black P50 has finally landed on my desk.
 Clad in the same tough, corrugated shipping container-like casing as WD’s Black P10 external HDD, the P50 certainly looks the part of a high-end, no-nonsense portable SSD drive, but does it have the speed to match?
 Here’s wot I think.

 Technically, the WD Black P50 is a bit fancier than its Samsung and Crucial rivals, as it actually supports the even newer USB 3.2 Gen 2×2 standard, rather than just the regular USB 3.2 Gen 2 speed.
 What’s the difference, I hear you ask?
 Well, whereas the normal Gen 2 supports up to 10 Gbit/s, Gen 2×2 doubles that to a maximum of 20 Gbit/s.
 To put that in friendlier, MB/s terms, WD claim the P50 can deliver up to a whopping 1980MB/s, making it twice as fast as current USB 3.1 devices.